A Guide to ADA Compliance in California

 ADA Standards: The ADA Standards apply to a wide range of entities, including places of public accommodation, commercial facilities, and state and local government facilities.
 The most current 2010 ADAS applies to new construction, additions, alterations AND existing facilities.
 The ADA Standards are a supporting document to the ADA regulations that prohibit discrimination against people with disabilities.
 There is no “Grandfather Clause” in the ADA meaning that existing places of public accommodation must comply with the ADAS if Readily Achievable to do so.
 Failure to comply with the ADA may lead to a civil complaint alleging discrimination.

 Title 24: Title 24 applies only to buildings and facilities within California.
 The specific section of Title 24 that relates to accessibility is Part 2, Chapter 11.
-This chapter is broken into 2 parts: Chapter 11A (Privately Owner Multi-family Residential) & Chapter 11B (Public Accommodations, Public Buildings & Public Housing).
+This chapter is broken into 2 parts: Chapter 11A (Privately Owned Multi-family Residential) & Chapter 11B (Public Accommodations, Public Buildings & Public Housing).
 Chapter 11B applies to new construction, additions, alterations and path of travel to areas of alteration.
 Unlike the ADAS, there is no requirement to retroactively improve accessible elements to the current CBC code unless an alteration occurs to an existing site or in cases where accessible elements were constructed in non-conformance with the applicable standard at the time of construction.

 Technical Requirements: